healdev/ultimate-image-optimization-helpers/README.md

 Tired of loosing image quality every time WordPress generates alternative image sizes?
 How about all these image optimization plugins that do a great job at compressing but nothing about the quality loss?

-Ultimate Image Optimization Helpers is probably the solution for your to get the best performance while maintaining image quality!
+Ultimate Image Optimization Helpers is the solution and will get you the best performance while maintaining image quality!

 # Features
 Dashboard->Settings->Media